-Judy Ko is BGA’s managing director for Myanmar.
+Judy Ko is BGA’s senior advisor for Myanmar.
 She has worked in diplomacy, the non-profit sector and consultancy in both Myanmar and the United States.
 She served for nearly two decades at the U.S. Embassy in Yangon and is well versed on Myanmar’s key players and political and economic issues.

 Judy began her career as an educator, but moved on to the public sector when she served as a foreign correspondent for Myanmar’s Ministry of Hotel and Tourism.
 She left the ministry for the Swedish Consul-General and served a leading role in a U.S. Agency for International Development project liaising with Myanmar’s Ministry of Cooperatives.